Crafting-Computer/sim-lang/README.md

 ## Full Adder

 Half adder works well for adding two 1-bit numbers.
-However, when we need to add two multi-bit numbers, we need to take acount of the carry bit from the previous less significant digit.
+However, when we need to add two multi-bit numbers, we need to take account of the carry bit from the previous less significant digit.
 That's when the full adder comes in:

 | a | b | c |carry|sum|
 |:-:|:-:|:-:|:---:|:-:|